Tuning long-range interactions in Sr Rydberg atoms: the effect of series perturbations: Angular dependence of the van der Waals interaction

 The contributions from these three channels to the angular distribution of the coefficients $|\widetilde{C}_6|$ for three $n$ values are plotted in Fig.~\ref{fig:C6_angDist}.
-The $nP + nP\rightarrow n'S + n''S$ channel contribution is depicted by the blue dotted curves, the $nP + nP\rightarrow n'D + n''D$ channel by the red dashed and the $nP + nP\rightarrow n'S + n''D$ channel by the brown dot-dashed curves.
-The total is plotted as the solid green curve in each case.
+The $nP + nP\rightarrow n'S + n''S$ channel contribution is depicted by the blue dotted curves, the $nP + nP\rightarrow n'D + n''D$ channel by the \ttcl{orange } dashed and the $nP + nP\rightarrow n'S + n''D$ channel by the \ttcl{green } dot-dashed curves.
+The total is plotted as the solid \ttcl{orange } curve in each case.
 It is clear from Eqs.~\eqref{eq:f_ang} and Fig.~\ref{fig:C6_angDist} that the $nP + nP\rightarrow n'S + n''S$ channel is dominated by $P_{4}(\cos\theta)$ whereas the $nP + nP\rightarrow n'D + n''D$ channel is dominated by $P_{2}(\cos\theta)$.
-All three channels contribute comparably to the total $\widetilde{C}_6$ over the range of all angles for $n=30$ and 50 which are states in the unperturbed part the Rydberg series with $\widetilde{C}_6$ behaving monotonically in Fig.~\ref{fig:C6_coeff}.
+All three channels contribute comparably to the total $\widetilde{C}_6$ over the range of all angles for $n=30$ and 50 which are states in the unperturbed part \ttcl{of } the Rydberg series with $\widetilde{C}_6$ behaving monotonically in Fig.~\ref{fig:C6_coeff_pp}.
 For $n=18$ however, the total $\widetilde{C}_6$ is entirely determined by the $nP + nP\rightarrow n'D + n''D$ channel.
-This is because the resonance-like peak at $n=18$ in the bottom panel of Fig.~\ref{fig:C6_coeff} is due to the highly perturbed nature of the $5snd({^1}D_2)$ Rydberg series which result in an unusually small energy denominator for $n=18$ in the $nP + nP\rightarrow n'D + n''D$ channel.
-The results we quote in the bottom panel of Fig.~\ref{fig:C6_coeff} and in Table~\ref{table:Cn_fits} are for $\theta=\pi/2$ which corresponds to the middle peak in the solid green curves in Fig.~\ref{fig:C6_angDist}.
+This is because the resonance-like peak at $n=18$ in Fig.~\ref{fig:C6_coeff_pp} is due to the highly perturbed nature of the $5snd({^1}D_2)$ Rydberg series which \ttcl{results } in an unusually small energy denominator for $n=18$ in the $nP + nP\rightarrow n'D + n''D$ channel.
+The results we quote in Fig.~\ref{fig:C6_coeff_pp} and in Table~\ref{table:Cn_fits} are for $\theta=\pi/2$ which corresponds to the middle peak in the solid \ttcl{orange } curves in Fig.~\ref{fig:C6_angDist}.